Hip Replacement Surgery: Procedures, Types, and Risks

 Because the surgeon must cut through or detach several muscles and tendons to reach the joint, recovery following a typical hip replacement can be lengthy.
 (When the hip implants are in place, the muscles and tendons are healed.)
 You may be at risk of dislocation until all of the supporting components in your new hip have healed.

 Pivoting or twisting on the affected limb should be avoided for six to twelve months after hip replacement surgery.
-You should also avoid crossing the concerned leg past the midline of the body, turning the involved leg inward, and bending the hip past 90 degrees.
+You should also avoid crossing the concerned leg past the body’s midline, turning the involved leg inward, and bending the hip past 90 degrees.
 This includes bending forward at the waist as well as squatting.

 Your physical therapist will teach you skills and give you adaptive equipment to help you follow any of the above tips and precautions while going about your regular activities.
 Ignoring your therapist’s advice could result in the dislocation of your surgical replacement hip joint, necessitating another surgery.